 The brown recluse is part of the brown spider family.
 According to the Department of Entomology at Penn State, the brown recluse is established in 15 states and can be found across the country in climates that range from the high humidity of Florida to the arid desert regions of Arizona and the cooler temperatures of the Midwest.
 You can find them indoors in basements, attics, crawl spaces, between walls, in furniture, and even in clothing.
 They’re often carried into the home via boxes and bags.

 - Color: brown or greyish

 - Size: oval body, about 1/3” long

 - Features: three pairs of eyes plus dark, violin-shaped marking on body

 The brown recluse’s venom has a cytotoxin that can affect the tissue at the bite site.
 Medical treatment is needed, as dangerous reactions from the venom can occur.
 These may include but are not limited to chills, fever, rash, pain, and nausea.
-Children are more sensitive to spider bites than healthy adults and may suffer life-threatening reactions, reports the University of Rochester Medical Center.
+Children are more sensitive to spider bites than healthy adults and may suffer life-threatening reactions.

 Sac Spiders (Families Clubionidae, Miturgidae, and Corinnidae)

 Sac spiders don’t make webs.
 It's typical to discover these spiders near the ceiling or high along the wall.
 The sac spider is active year-round, usually at night.

 - Color: light-colored, yellow, beige